Baryon Transport in Color Flux Tubes: Connecting Baryon Transport to Color Fields

 Here, $\vec{r}$ is inside $\delta\Omega$.
 Whereas the usual step in deriving Kubo relations is to treat the field as a constant external applied field, here the operator $\vec{E}_{\Omega,\Omega}^{(3)}(\vec{r}')$ is factored out instead.
 Only the $c=d$ term will contribute in this way.

 Aside from the color indices, the prefactor to the electric field is the same as for calculating the Kubo relation for a normal electromagnetic field.
-This yields the result,
+In terms of anti-commutators, the result looks like the familiar result for electric conductivity,

 Thus, the conductivity, $\sigma$, doesn't include any mention of $\Omega$, and only depends on the local properties.

 It should be emphasized that Eq. (\ref{eq:kubo}) describes the contribution to the current due to the charge distribution in $\Omega$.
 If $\Omega$ is a subvolume, then other regions not only contribute, but their charges might interfere, either constructively or destructively, with those in $\Omega$.

 If quarks and gluons are free, one can have currents and fields as presented above.
 However, if the world is comprised of color singlets, there is no current, but there can be polarization.
 As will be discussed in the next subsection, the current $\vec{j}^{(3)}$ is correlated to a baryon current.
 Similarly, one can define a polarization of the color fields, that is also correlated to the polarization of baryon charge.
 Here, operators that play the role of polarization, and are also based on the cubic Casimir, are presented.